-‘Music is a universal language that embodies one of the highest forms of creativity.
-A high quality music education should engage and inspire pupils to develop a love of music and their talent as musicians, and so increase their self-confidence, creativity and sense of achievement.
-As pupils progress, they should develop a critical engagement with music, allowing them to compose, and to listen with discrimination to the best in the musical canon.’
-(National Curriculum 2014)
+Our pupils will learn that music is a universal language that embodies one of the highest forms of creativity.
+They will be inspired and engaged by music education.
+Music lesson will engage and inspire pupils to develop a love of music and develop their talent as musicians, and in turn increase their self-confidence, creativity and sense of achievement.
+As pupils progress, they should develop a critical engagement with music, allowing them to compose, and to listen with discrimination to the best in the musical canon.

 Our music provision is delivered by specialist teachers, with lots of practical opportunities to explore and develop as musicians and singers.
 Children are taught to read music using the Stave House ( https://stavehouse.co.uk/ ) music scheme endorsed by the London College of Music.